-Colleen Honigsberg is the new Postdoctoral Fellow in Corporate Governance at the Millstein Center.
+Colleen Honigsberg is the Postdoctoral Fellow in Empirical Study of Corporate Governance at the Millstein Center.

 Education & Professional Certifications

 - Columbia Business School, Ph.D., 2016 (expected)

 - New York Bar Admission.
 2012.

 - Certified Public Accountant.
 California, 2006

 - University of California, Los Angeles, B.S., 2005